2001–02 Orlando Magic season

 During the NBA All-Star weekend at the First Union Center in Philadelphia, Pennsylvania, McGrady was selected for the 2002 NBA All-Star Game, as a member of the Eastern Conference All-Star team.
 Meanwhile, Miller participated in the NBA Three-Point Shootout, and was also selected for the NBA Rookie Challenge Game, as a member of the Sophomores team.
 McGrady also finished in fourth place in Most Valuable Player voting with 7 first-place votes.

-In the Eastern Conference First Round of the 2002 NBA playoffs, the Magic faced off against the Charlotte Hornets; despite both teams having the same regular-season record, the Hornets were the fourth seed in the Eastern Conference, and had home-court advantage in the series.
-The Magic would lose to the Hornets in four games.
+In the Eastern Conference First Round of the 2002 NBA playoffs, the Magic faced off against the 4th–seeded Charlotte Hornets, who were led by the trio of Jamal Mashburn, David Wesley, and All-Star guard Baron Davis.
+Despite both teams finishing with the same regular-season record, the Hornets had home-court advantage in the series.
+The Magic lost Game 1 to the Hornets on the road, 80–79 at the Charlotte Coliseum, but managed to win Game 2 on the road in overtime, 111–103 to even the series.
+However, the Magic lost the next two games at home, which included a Game 4 loss to the Hornets at the TD Waterhouse Centre, 102–85, thus losing the series in four games.

-Following the season, Ewing retired after seventeen seasons in the NBA, and would take a job as the assistant coach for the Washington Wizards, while Hudson signed as a free agent with the Minnesota Timberwolves, Monty Williams signed with the Philadelphia 76ers, and Buechler and Dee Brown both retired.
+The Magic finished 22nd in the NBA in home-game attendance, with an attendance of 621,121 at the TD Waterhouse Centre during the regular season.
+Following the season, Ewing retired after seventeen seasons in the NBA, and would take a job as an assistant coach for the Washington Wizards, while Hudson signed as a free agent with the Minnesota Timberwolves, Williams signed with the Philadelphia 76ers, and Buechler and Dee Brown both retired.